nathenharvey/customink.github.com/source/_posts/2012-05-24-welcome-interns.markdown

   cap jenkins:status    # Gets the status of a job with name = rfe_[current_branch]
 ```

 Continuous deployment can't happen without automation.
-I'd like to give a big shout out to our DevOps team for driving us down the automation super highway.
+I'd like to give a big shout out to our Web Ops team for driving us down the automation super highway.
 I'd also like to extend a warm welcome to Nolan and Seth, we look forward to seeing their builds pass all summer long.